phytag/GameOfLife/README.md

 QBasicTimer Qt class is used to implement timer with specified time step lenght.
 QPainter Qt class is used to draw the Game of Life field.
 Initial cell grid is generated randomly with the given population rate.

+To do list:

+1. Start and Pause buttons.
+2. Print Itteration number and number of live cells.
+3. Multithreading.